- How to prime your Black Berkey elements

 - Fill the upper chamber with water and let it run through the system, You are now ready to enjoy fluoride-free purified Berkey water.

-How to maintain your Berkey system
+How to maintain your Berkey water filtration system

 - Wash the lower chamber once per month with soapy dishwater.